The Cult: Musical style

 AllMusic writer Stephen Thomas Erlewine states that The Cult "formed as a goth band" and later became "a stadium-filling hard rock act led by the shamanistic Ian Astbury."
-American vocal coach Ken Tamplin added "the band's early sound was heavily influenced by punk rock and post-punk, with their debut album, Dreamtime, released in 1984," on his website.
+American vocal coach Ken Tamplin added that "the band's early sound was heavily influenced by punk rock and post-punk, with their debut album, Dreamtime, released in 1984", on his website.
 Astbury said, "our music is just melodies and guitars.
 We're like Big Country and U2, only better!" in 1985.

 The songs were too long and just felt bloated and self-indulgent.
 We'd gone back into the studio too soon, as the label just wanted us to keep laying golden eggs.
 In reality, we should have kept rehearsing and gone through a pre-production process.
 We knew something was not right, but didn't quite know what it was.

-— —Billy Duffy reflecting on the recording of Peace during a Sabotage Times interview.
+— Billy Duffy reflecting on the recording of Peace during a Sabotage Times interview.

 The Cult's music evolved over the years, blending hard rock, psychedelia and guitar solos with gothic rock on their second album, Love (1985).
 The band continued this style on their next recordings, but was dissatisfied with the results of the sessions.
-The tentatively entitled Peace was scrapped in favour of the Rick Rubin-produced Electric (1987), which was The Cult's first foray into an AC/DC-influenced hard rock and heavy metal sound.
+The tentatively entitled Peace was scrapped in favour of the Rick Rubin-produced Electric (1987), which was the Cult's first foray into an AC/DC-influenced hard rock and heavy metal sound.
 While the band continued in this vein with their next album Sonic Temple (1989), the first of many Cult albums to be produced by Bob Rock, they leaned more heavily on influences from various genres such as blues, progressive and arena rock.
 The band were seen as a middle ground between alternative rock and glam metal in the late 1980s, but Astbury rejected the latter label.

-The Cult incorporated tribal rhythms on their fifth album, Ceremony (1991), and experimented with grunge and noise rock on their self-titled sixth album (1994), with its use of distortion and feedback.
-The band's seventh, and first post-reunion, album Beyond Good and Evil (2001) marked a return to the hard rock direction of Electric and Sonic Temple; both that album and its predecessor also saw The Cult reunite with Sonic Temple producer Bob Rock.
+The Cult incorporated tribal rhythms on their fifth album, Ceremony (1991), and experimented with grunge and noise rock influences on their self-titled sixth album (1994), with its use of distortion and feedback.
+The band's seventh, and first post-reunion, album Beyond Good and Evil (2001) marked a return to the hard rock direction of Electric and Sonic Temple; both that album and its predecessor also saw the Cult reunite with Sonic Temple producer Bob Rock.
 Still, the band are mostly seen as alternative rock, heavy metal, arena rock and as part of the first wave of alternative metal.
 The band's latest two albums, Hidden City (2016) and Under the Midnight Sun (2022), saw them return to their gothic roots, while retaining a hard rock style.